MichalM31252/King-Donkey/README.md

 - [ ] Refactor platform mechanism
 - [ ] Change player sprite based on the direction of movement
 - [ ] Fix memory leaks
-- [ ] Implement a normal vector for BarrelHolder, LadderHolder, PlatformHolder instead of your own implementation
+- [x] Implement a C++ template vector for BarrelHolder, LadderHolder, PlatformHolder instead of your own implementation
-- [ ] Fix every code smell
 - [ ] Change classes which don't need an instance to static ones
 - [x] Fix inconsistent indentations
 - [ ] Add menu